Natrone Means: Coaching career

 In 2005, Means joined the staff of Livingstone College in Salisbury, North Carolina as running backs coach and in 2006 was promoted to offensive coordinator.
 He was recruited by head coach Robert Massey, who played with Means on the Jacksonville Jaguars in 1996.
 Means honed his coaching skills while participating in the NFL Minority Coaching Fellowship Program during the summer months of 2003 and 2006 with the Atlanta Falcons.

 In 2007, Means was the offensive coordinator at the historical powerhouse West Charlotte High School in Charlotte, North Carolina.
 During training camp for the 2008 season, Means again participated in the NFL Minority Coaching Fellowship Program, working with the running backs of the Carolina Panthers.

 In May 2014, Means became running backs coach at Winston-Salem State University.
 He was the associate head coach and offensive coordinator at Winston-Salem State.

 In March 2021, Means became an offensive analyst at North Carolina.

+In January 2025, Means was promoted to running backs coach at North Carolina.